-DHCS 13 Communicate with individuals about promoting their health and wellbeing (F/651/0782)
+DHCS 13 Communicate with individuals about promoting their health and wellbeing (Y/650/5190)

-Unit summary This unit introduces the concepts of health and wellbeing and the ways of communicating key messages to indiv viduals in order to supp ort them with choices s they could make to improve their health and wellbeing.
+Unit summary This unit introduces the concepts of health and wellbeing and the ways of communicating key messages to individuals in order to support them with choices they could make to improve their health and wellbeing.
 Assessment This unit is internally assessed via a portfolio of evidence.
 Mandatory Achieved/not yet achieved Level 3 3 credits 15 GLH

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Understand the 1.1 Explain the terms 'health' and 'wellbeing' relationship between 1.2 Define the term 'lifestyle' health, wellbeing and 1.3 Explain the relationship between health and wellbeing, and lifestyle lifestyle 1.4 Explain the impact on society of health and wellbeing 2.
-Understand factors influencing health and 2.1 Analyse factors influencing individuals ' health and wellbeing wellbeing 2.2 Explain wider determinants of health and wellbeing 3.
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand the 1.1 Explain the terms 'health' and 'wellbeing' relationship between 1.2 Define the term 'lifestyle' health, wellbeing and 1.3 Explain the relationship between health and wellbeing and lifestyle lifestyle 1.4 Explain the impact on society of health and wellbeing 2.
+Understand factors influencing health and 2.1 Analyse factors influencing individuals' health and wellbeing wellbeing 2.2 Explain wider determinants of health and wellbeing 3.
 Be able to communicate with individuals and 3.1 Summarise key health promotion messages and the benefits of making lifestyle changes others when promoting health and wellbeing 3.2 Select and use ways to communicate with individuals and others in relation to their health and wellbeing 3.3 Encourage an open and frank exchange of views 3.4 Identify barriers to communication 3.5 Use appropriate methods to reduce barriers to communication 3.6 Acknowledge individuals' right to make their own decisions 3.7 Support individuals and others to make their own informed decisions 4.
-Be able to encourage 4.1 Describe a range of approaches for promoting health and wellbeing individuals to address issues relating to their 4.2 Raise individuals' awareness of the key issues relating to their health and wellbeing health and wellbeing 4.3 Support individuals and others to identify factors affecting their health and wellbeing 4.4 Explore individuals' knowledge and beliefs about health and wellbeing 4.5 Encourage individuals and others to take responsibility for changing their behaviour 4.6 Identify agencies and others who may be able to help individuals to improve their health and wellbeing 4.7 Signpost individuals and others to reliable and up-to-date information and advice 4.8 Explain how to make a referral 4.9 Describe when a referral may be necessary 4.10 Enable individuals and others to access appropriate support
+Be able to encourage 4.1 Describe a range of approaches for promoting health and wellbeing individuals to address issues relating to their 4.2 Raise individuals' awareness of the key issues relating to their health and wellbeing health and wellbeing 4.3 Support individuals and others to identify factors affecting their health and wellbeing 4.4 Explore individuals' knowledge and beliefs about health and wellbeing 4.5 Encourage individuals and others to take responsibility for changing their behaviour 4.6 Identify agencies and others who may be able to help individuals to improve their health and wellbeing 4.7 Signpost individuals and others to reliable and up-to-date information and advice 4.8 Enable individuals and others to access appropriate support